-The ESP patterns shown in the top rows of Figure 2 are consistent with computer simulations by Colli Franzone et al. of propagation[13].
-Specifically, Figure 2 shows two potential minima roughly aligned with a potential maximum along a line that rotates with transmural fiber orientation.
-Colli Franzone et al. observed a similar alignment of potential extrema, two maxima separated by a minimum, and a similar rotation of the line connecting the extrema[13].
-In addition, Figure 3 shows that the maximum voltage drop occurs along the fiber direction, as was noted by Colli-Franzone et al. [13].
+The ESP patterns shown in the top rows of Figure 2 are consistent with computer simulations of propagation by Colli Franzone et al.14 Specifically, Figure 2 shows two potential minima roughly aligned with a potential maximum along a line that rotates with transmural fiber orientation.
+Colli Franzone et al. observed a similar alignment of potential extrema, two maxima separated by a minimum, and a similar rotation of the line connecting the extrema.
+In addition, Figure 2 shows that the maximum voltage drop occurs along the fiber direction, as was noted by Colli Franzone et al.

-The concordance between propagation and ischemia is reasonable since an ischemic patch of heart tissue is similar to an activated patch of heart tissue, arising during propagation but before epicardial breakthrough.
-The polarities of the extrema in results presented by Colli Franzone et al. were opposite to those in the present study because the transmembrane potential ("TMP") gradient between activated and resting tissue during propagation is opposite in polarity to the TMP gradient between ischemic and healthy tissue.
+The concordance between propagation and ischemia is reasonable because an ischemic patch of heart tissue is similar to an activated patch of heart tissue during propagation but before epicardial breakthrough.
+The polarities of the extrema in results presented by Colli Franzone et al.14 were opposite to those in the present study because the TMP gradient between activated and resting tissue during propagation is opposite in polarity to the TMP gradient between ischemic and healthy tissue.

 The ESP patterns shown in the top rows of Figure 2 are somewhat similar to those in the bottom rows.
-However, the amplitudes of the ESPs are markedly different, which suggests that ESP amplitudes are sensitive to the values of the bidomain conductivities.
-An important aspect of the relationship between the bidomain conductivities and ESPs will be discussed in the following paragraphs.
+However, the amplitudes of the ESPs are markedly different, suggesting that ESP amplitudes are sensitive to the values of the bidomain conductivities.
+An important aspect of the relationship between the bidomain conductivities and ESPs is discussed in the following.